Lap 3 - Craftsmanship

 - Secure is a reminder to secure your workpiece.
 Most often with clamps, but if you use your hand(s) then you’ll you have to be especially mindful of the…..

-- Pause is a mindful moment just before turning on and working with tool.
-It a chance to take inventory of the surroundings - Is someone else working nearby?
-Is someone about to enter the room? - and make sure the operator is feeling good to proceed.
+- Pause is a mindful moment just before turning on and working with a tool.
+It is a chance to take inventory of the surroundings - Is someone else working nearby?
+Is someone about to enter the room?
+Pause - and make sure the operator is feeling good to proceed.

 A related bit is that craftsmanship can apply to the space itself.
 Clean up after yourself, put things back where they belong and let others know to do the same.
-It is part of working in shared workspace.
+It is part of working in a shared workspace - after all a well organized space can be a work of art in and of itself.

 Places to wander and wonder

-If we really want to get in the weeds of how to teach craftsmanship, I can’t think of a better philosophy than the one promoted by Otto Salomon about 135 years ago (!!!) called educational sloyd.
-I did a fair of amount of research on Sloyd in my graduate school work and was absolutely fascinated by just how relevant and applicable Salomon’s philosophy was even today.
-What intrigued me even more was that his philosophy was targeted toward primary school students as he believed that manual skills should be taught alongside academics.
-He is in the same league as the Deweys, Piagets and Paperts of the world.
-Core77 - and excellent industrial design blog - wrote an incredible synopsis on educational Sloyd and Otto Salomon in Dec 2016, but below is just an underscore on some of the work that I think is particularly relevant to CRAFTSMANSHIP.
+If we really want to get in the weeds of how to teach craftsmanship, I can’t think of a better philosophy than the one promoted by Otto Salomon about 135 years ago (!!!) called educational slöjd (pronounced like "sloyd").
+I did a fair amount of research on slöjd in my graduate school work and was absolutely fascinated by just how relevant and applicable Salomon’s philosophy was even today.
+What intrigued me, even more, was that his philosophy was targeted at primary school students as Salomon believed that manual skills should be taught alongside academics.
+He is in the same league as the Deweys, Piagets, and Paperts of the world.
+There are a few components to highlight of Salomon's philosophies as I believe are relevant to craftsmanship:

 “The artisan who has great technical skill is too often tempted while teaching to use this skill in a way which may be for the advantage of the work with which the pupil is occupied, but is certainly not for the advantage of the pupil himself.”

-“At the same time, it is by no means intended to convey the idea that the skilled artisan may not be a good teacher of sloyd - provided he understand the difference between sloyd and his trad, and is in possession of the other necessary qualifications - but it is maintained that in such a case it is les because he is an artisan than in spite of it, for the first condition is that he must renounce the traditions of his craft, and become penetrated by the educational ideas.”
+“At the same time, it is by no means intended to convey the idea that the skilled artisan may not be a good teacher of slöjd - provided he understand the difference between slöjd and his trade, and is in possession of the other necessary qualifications - but it is maintained that in such a case it is less because he is an artisan than in spite of it, for the first condition is that he must renounce the traditions of his craft, and become penetrated by the educational ideas.”

-Furthermore, Salomon succinctly describes 10 Aims of Sloyd education:
+And third, Salomon succinctly describes 10 Aims of Slöjd education:

 - To instill a taste for and an appreciation of work in general.